webertim/legend-group-system/README.md

 mvn install
 ```

 This will build the .jar file and copy it to the server/plugins folder.
+To load the plugin simply run /reload confirm ingame or restart the server.